anushribarsaiyan/llm_project/README.md

       ```bash

     POST /process
        Description: Accepts a JSON payload containing text (the input text) and task (the type of processing task).
-The API processes the text according to the specified task and     returns the processed result.
+The API processes the text according to the            specified task andreturns the processed result.

    Request Payload
         {